stringparser/gulp-runtime/README.md

  ```js
  npm install gulp-runtime --save-dev
  ```

 <hr>
 <b>Implementation status: young and crazy</b>

-At the moment you are able to: use gulp at runtime, print task sourcecode highlighted directly on the terminal and define custom commands.

 See the [todo](#todo) for the complete list of features planned.
 I apologize beforehand for the missing documentation and bugs.